-The Grand Depot will be festively decorated and will even showcase a model train to get the little ones pumped for the upcoming ride.
-On board, you will be treated to a wonderful reading of the classic Polar Express story while they sip and munch on hot chocolate and cookies.Music from the Polar Express will be play throughout the ride as the kids can color with Mrs. Claus and sing with the chefs.
-Once they arrive at the North Pole, Santa will get on board to deliver each child a surprise gift (their very own bell from Santa’s sleigh!
+The Grand Depot will be festively decorated and even showcase a model train to get the little ones pumped for the upcoming ride.
+Once aboard, snuggle up with a hot cup of cocoa and yummy cookies while listening to a wonderful reading of the classic Polar Express.
+Color with Mrs. Claus and sing with the chefs all the way to the North Pole.Music from the Oscar-winning movie will also play throughout the ride.
+Once you arrive, Santa will get on board to deliver each child a surprise gift (their very own bell from Santa’s sleigh!
 Shhhhhh).
-Be sure to take advantage of photo-ops with Santa, Mrs. Claus, and the entertaining chefs!
+Be sure to take advantage of photo ops with Santa, Mrs. Claus, and all the entertaining chefs!

 Dress the whole family in pajamas!
 Anything you need is okay to bring on the ride including diaper bags, camera cases, blankets, teddy bears, water and milk bottles, and snacks.
-Just note that space is limited so try to bring the bare necessities.
+Just note that space is limited so please try to bring only the bare necessities.
 Strollers are highly encouraged to be parked at the depot instead of lugging them onto the train.

 Refunds are only available if cancelled 3 days before the date of travel.
-After 3 days it is completely non-refundable and you forfeit what you paid for.
+After 3 days, it is completely non-refundable and you forfeit what you paid for.

 Have you ridden the Polar Express?
 Share your tricks or tips to a joyous ride in the Comments section below!